-- 1. Confirm the appropriate number of ballots is included, and that they are all labeled "TEST" and that they are numbered at the top, 1 through 10 or 1 through 25. - 2.
-When two representatives are sent to participate in the LAT, separate the ballots in half so both participants can mark ballots. - 3.
-Mark your ballots following the instructions printed on the ballots. - Use black or blue ink pen and fill in the oval completely; no X or $\sqrt{.}$ - Voting for more than the maximum number of allowed choices is considered an Overvote and will not be counted. - Voting for less than the maximum number of allowed choices is considered an Undervote. - 4.
+- 1. Confirm the appropriate number of ballots is included, and that they are all labeled "TEST" and that they are numbered at the top, 1 through 25. - 2.
+Mark your ballots following the instructions printed on the ballots. - Use black or blue ink pen and fill in the oval completely; no X or v. - Voting for more than the maximum number of allowed choices is considered an Overvote and will not be counted. - Voting for less than the maximum number of allowed choices is considered an Undervote. - 3.
 Voter instructions for correcting a mistake: